Lonesome Miner Trail PDF maps

 Why include GPS for the Snowflake, though?

 FWIW, Snowflake is hands-down one of my top ten favorite trails in the West.
-WOW.
+It’s absolutely stunning, and very fun to hike (downhill).

 Caveat to no GPX track